pvorb/learn-you-a-haskell/en/13-for-a-few-monads-more.md

 happen one time out of four.
 Pretty neat.

-We took lists and we added some extra context to them, so this represents values withs contexts too.
+We took lists and we added some extra context to them, so this represents values with contexts too.
 Before we go any further, let's wrap this into a newtype because something tells me we'll be making some instances.